-PDL and family care and medical leave for the serious health condition of an employee or their child, parent, or spouse may be taken intermittently or on a reduced work or leave schedule when medically necessary, as determined by the health care provider of the person with the serious health condition.
-However, the District shall limit leave increments to the shortest period of time that the District's payroll system uses to account for absences or use of leave provided it is not to be greater than one hour.
-(2 CCR 11042, 11090; 29 USC 2612)
+PDL and family care and medical leave for the serious health condition of an employee or his/her child, parent, or spouse may eligible family member may be taken intermittently or on a reduced work or leave schedule when medically necessary, as determined by the health care provider of the person with the serious health condition.
+However, the district shall limit leave increments to the shortest period of time that the district's payroll system uses to account for absences or use of leave provided it is not to be greater than one hour.
+(12945.2; 2 CCR 11042, 11090; 29 USC 2612)

-The basic minimum duration of leave for the birth or placement of a child shall be two weeks.
-However, the District shall grant a request for such leave of less than two weeks on any two occasions.
+The basic minimum duration of leave for the birth, adoption, or foster care placement of a child shall be two weeks.
+However, the district shall grant a request for such leave of less than two weeks on any two occasions.
 (2 CCR 11090; 29 USC 2612)

-The District may require an employee to transfer temporarily to an available alternative position under any of the following circumstances: (2CCR 11041, 11090; 29 USC 2612)
+The district may require an employee to transfer temporarily to an available alternative position under any of the following circumstances: (2 CCR 11041, 1190; 29 USC 2612)

 - 1. The employee needs intermittent leave or leave on a reduced work schedule that is foreseeable based on a planned medical treatment for the employee or family member. - 2.
 A medical certification is provided by the employee's health care provider that, because of pregnancy, the employee has a medical need to take intermittent leave or leave on a reduced work schedule. - 3.
-The District agrees to permit intermittent leave or leave on a reduced work schedule due to the birth, adoption, or foster care placement of the employee's child.
+The district agrees to permit intermittent leave or leave on a reduced work schedule due to the birth, adoption, or foster care placement of the employee's child.

-The alternative position must have equivalent pay and benefits and must better accommodate recurring periods of leave than the employee's regular job, and the employee must be qualified for the position.
+This alternative position must have equivalent pay and benefits and must better accommodate recurring periods of leave than the employee's regular job, and the employee must be qualified for the position.
 Transfer to an alternative position may include altering an existing job to better accommodate the employee's need for intermittent leave or a reduced work or leave schedule.
 (2 CCR 11041, 11090; 29 USC 2612)